tribayf/tribayf.github.io/_portfolio/tristris.md

     alt=page.incl.alt
 %}

-A Tetris clone written in pure JavaScript (ES6).<!--more--> No libraries or frameworks used, only Babel to transpile down to ES5, and Webpack for distribution.
+A Tetris clone written in JavaScript (ES6).<!--more--> No libraries or frameworks used, except Babel for transpiling to ES5, and Webpack for distribution.
 Everything else is hand rolled.
-Visit the [repo](https://github.com/tribayf/tristris) to view the code, controls, and for a link to the game!
+Visit the [repo](https://github.com/tribayf/tristris) to for code, controls, and a link to the game...
+Or just skip all that and [play it now!](https://tribayf.github.io/tristris)